Yutika2309/The-Vintage-Pitch/README.md

 # The Vintage Pitch

-The Vintage Pitch is a website built on the Django Web Framework.
+The Vintage Pitch is a blogsite dedicated to vintage music, built on the Django Web Framework.